 Support requests - customers requests for immediate help when using the product.

 Product feedback - feedback about users’ experience with a product, level of satisfaction, and ideas for improvement.

 Below is a list of the most common types of feedback channels for each broad category.

-Helpdesk tickets are most likely to reveal immediate problems that customers are having.
+Analysis of support requests is most likely to reveal immediate problems that customers are having.
 As the frontline representatives of a company, customer support agents are responsible for responding to and resolving immediate problems.
 The desired outcome is to reduce friction between customers and the product.
 In other words, maintain happy customers.

 From what we’ve seen, helpdesk data reveals problems or issues customers are having with a product, via answers to questions such as: